Treating Dental & Oral Issues

 Tooth extraction

-The tooth must extract if your dentist can’t save your tooth with a root canal treatment or alternative surgery.
+The tooth must be extracted if your dentist can’t save your tooth with a root canal treatment or alternative surgery.

 You may have to do a tooth extraction if your wisdom teeth, or third molars, are impacted.
 Sometimes, a person’s jaw isn’t massive enough to accommodate the third set of molars, and one or a lot of the wisdom teeth fail to emerge fully.
 A dentist can usually perform the extraction of wisdom teeth if they cause pain, inflammation, or alternative issues.